-A few readers have recently asked me if we like our high chairs or car seats, and since the babies are just over a year old, I figured it was time that I shared my Ultimate Twin Baby Essentials List with ALL of my recommendations on the best products for twins with what we actually used (and didn’t end up using) with the babies as well as a free printable Twin Baby Essentials Checklist PDF (coming soon) as well as lots of informations, tips, and tricks for raising twins.
+A few readers have recently asked me if we like our high chairs or car seats, and since the babies are just over a year old, I figured it was time that I shared my Ultimate Twin Baby Essentials List with ALL of my recommendations on the best products for twins with what we actually used (and didn’t end up using) as well as lots of information, tips, and tricks for raising twins.

 You also might also be wondering “Where is the Best Place to Register for Twins?” or “When to Start a Baby Registry for Twins?”
 The short answer is Amazon, Target, Babylist, and/or BuyBuyBaby about 2-3 weeks before you send out your baby shower invitations, but the long answer is a bit more complicated and as soon as I’m done with this post, I’ll share all of my tips and tricks on the best places to register and when to start your baby registry over on my Best Baby Registry Tips for Twins blog post (coming soon).